 I have helped many people to successfully manage their chronic pain.
 In many cases the pain has been long standing over a number of years prior to learning good management.
 This has included lower back pain, sciatica, shoulder pain, leg and joint pain.
 I am very hopeful that the skills that I can teach you will significantly help to reduce your pain and possibly even eliminate it altogether.

-Whilst many physical causes of pain can not be changed (e.g. arthritis, damage to the tissues, etc) our pain response to them can be affected by good self management.
+Whilst many causes of pain can not be changed (e.g. arthritis, bulging discs, damage to the tissues, etc) our pain response to them can be affected by good self management.

 Research on the therapeutic effects of AT:

-There have been various rigorous studies made over the last 80 years that have shown that AT is effective for the management of chronic pain conditions.
+There have been various rigorous studies made over the last 80 years that have shown that Alexander Technique is effective for the management of chronic pain conditions.
 These include but are not exclusive to back pain, neck pain, general pain, improving balance and coordination, RSI and Parkinson’s disease.